lizconlan/hh-search-mkII/README.md

 ## Notes

 * Start and stop solr using the rake tasks (if stuck, kill the process and start again)
-* Works best with Ruby 1.9.x and Active Record 2.3.x (I know, go with it)
+* Hacked to work with Ruby 1.9.x and ActiveRecord 3.2.x
-* Limited to Active Record 2.3.x series because of acts_as_solr